United States Army Space and Missile Defense Command: History

 Army Space Command continued to exist as a specialized sub-command within Army Space and Strategic Defense Command.
 On 1 May 1995, Army Space Command's Military Satellite Communications Directorate, responsible for operating the Defense Satellite Communications System payload became the 1st Satellite Control Battalion.
 This was the first regular Army unit with an operational space mission.
 It also began fielding the Joint Tactical Ground Station and Army Space Support Teams.

 In 1997, the Army Space and Strategic Defense Command was renamed Army Space and Missile Defense Command and elevated to a full major command.
 Following the September 11 attacks, the Army was directed to deploy a national missile defense system, which would become the Ground-Based Midcourse Defenses.

+In late 2016, Lieutenant General David Mann's term was extended beyond August 2016 due to the death of his confirmed successor Major General John G. Rossi.

 The United States Army Futures Command, formed 24 August 2018, gives priority to modernization of air and missile defense.
-Cross-functional teams were instituted to oversee the modernization effort in the areas of hypersonic systems, maneuver SHORAD (M-SHORAD) and Integrated Air and Missile Defense Battle Command System (IBCS).
+Cross-functional teams were instituted to oversee modernization in the areas of hypersonic systems, and Integrated Air and Missile Defense Battle Command System (IBCS).

+On October 1, 2025, SMDC was assigned two Army air and missile defense commands.
+The transfer of the 32nd and 263rd Army Air and Missile Defense Commands enhanced SMDC’s air and missile defense capabilities.